Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese-traditional/03-front-end-libraries/react/use-advanced-javascript-in-react-render-method.md

     if (this.state.userInput) {
       this.setState({
         randomIndex: Math.floor(Math.random() * 20),
-        userInput: ''
+        userInput: "",
       });
     }
   }
   handleChange(event) {
     this.setState({
-      userInput: event.target.value
+      userInput: event.target.value,
     });
   }
   render() {
     const possibleAnswers = [
-      'It is certain',
+      "It is certain",
-      'It is decidedly so',
+      "It is decidedly so",
-      'Without a doubt',
+      "Without a doubt",
-      'Yes, definitely',
+      "Yes, definitely",
-      'You may rely on it',
+      "You may rely on it",
-      'As I see it, yes',
+      "As I see it, yes",
-      'Outlook good',
+      "Outlook good",
-      'Yes',
+      "Yes",
-      'Signs point to yes',
+      "Signs point to yes",
-      'Reply hazy try again',
+      "Reply hazy try again",
-      'Ask again later',
+      "Ask again later",
-      'Better not tell you now',
+      "Better not tell you now",
-      'Cannot predict now',
+      "Cannot predict now",
-      'Concentrate and ask again',
+      "Concentrate and ask again",
       "Don't count on it",
-      'My reply is no',
+      "My reply is no",
-      'My sources say no',
+      "My sources say no",
-      'Outlook not so good',
+      "Outlook not so good",
-      'Very doubtful',
+      "Very doubtful",
-      'Most likely'
+      "Most likely",
     ];
     const answer = possibleAnswers[this.state.randomIndex];
     return (
       <div>
         <input
-          type='text'
+          type="text"
           value={this.state.userInput}
           onChange={this.handleChange}
           style={inputStyle}